Home Senior Products 5 Best Old Man Shoes – 2022

 The idea of wearing old man shoes in our youth evoked images of lousy fashion and Velcro tops.
 If someone told you you’re wearing old man shoes it was almost an insult.

 My kids call me old, and I have years’ worth of experience working with seniors, but I’m not a senior (yet).
 Still, even now, in my late 40s, I find myself gravitating toward comfort shoes more than I ever did before.
-I look for more support than I used to.
-Age impacts our bodies, and thus, the choice of apparel with put on our bodies.
+I look for styles with more support than I used to.
+Age impacts our bodies, and thus, the choice of apparel we put on our bodies.
 I would imagine the next few decades will force a change in my footwear again.
-Maybe then I will be officially shopping in that “old man shoes” section of the shoe store.

 What Seniors Should Look For When Buying Shoes

-Older men, especially those who wish to remain active and mobile, will benefit from a pair of good shoes that will support them.
-Look for something with a thicker sole and better arch support.
-Make sure they feel comfortable.
+Older adults, especially those who wish to remain active and mobile, will benefit from a pair of good shoes or sneakers that will support them.
+Look for something with a thicker sole and a wide toe box.
+Make sure they feel comfortable, especially if they’ll be your primary walking shoes.

 Just because you are focused on good foot support does not mean you need to buy orthotics.
-However, you want the proper type of shoes.
+They can still be stylish, however, you want the proper type of shoes.

 According to the American Podiatric Medical Association, make sure the shoes you buy are roomy and have a comfortable cushion.
 You will do best to avoid any type of narrow front to prevent your toes from cramping.
-When purchasing shoes, always try on a new pair while wearing the socks you intend to wear with them.
+When purchasing shoes, always try on a new pair while wearing the socks you intend to wear with them, whether that be a heavier pair for hiking or a lightweight pair for workouts.

-Regardless of how attractive a pair of shoes may be, if they aren’t comfortable as you first try them on, do not purchase them with the intent of “breaking them in.”
+Regardless of how attractive or in style a pair of shoes may be, if they aren’t comfortable as you first try them on, do not purchase them with the intent of “breaking them in.”

 When buying shoes, seniors shouldn’t think in terms of “old people” shoes.
 Seniors need to be active and wear the necessary footwear to see them through the day.
-What is necessary is that footwear for seniors be safe and comfortable to encourage an active lifestyle and prevent falls.
+It’s necessary that footwear for seniors is safe and comfortable to encourage an active lifestyle and prevent falls.
 Seniors will not be as active if their feet hurt.

 1. Shoes should cushion feet.